-James McWha Vice-Chancellor and President The University of Adelaide lewsletter cently in Asia and the United States of America caused me to reflect on the disparity of funding models for universities and attitudes towards philanthropy in different parts of the world.
+James McWha Vice-Chancellor and President The University of Adelaide towards philanthropy in different parts of the world.
 This critical nexus, between social investment and higher education, is complex and heavily influenced by the cultural and ecopolitical environment of the region in which each university operates.